educates/educates-on-kind/README.md

 Replace ``192.168.1.1`` with the IP address of your local machine.

-If you have your own domain name, you should create a wildcard sub domain and map that to the IP address of your local machine.
+If you have your own domain name, you can create a wildcard sub domain and map that to the IP address of your local machine in the DNS server which you use to manage your domain.

 For example, if you owned the domain name ``educates.io``, you would create a wildcard sub domain something like ``*.labs.educates.io`` mapping to the